Abdullah-Al-Nouman/Automation_Project_Using_JUnit_and_Selenium/README.md

 4. After successful submission, assert that the page displays the message: "Thank you for your submission!"

 #### 📸 Screenshots:
-- Screenshot of the form submission process and the confirmation message after submission.
+- Screenshot of the Report of the Digital Unites Webform
-- **Saved in**: `test-results/screenshots/form_submission.png`

 ![DigitalUnite](https://github.com/user-attachments/assets/e1c6c6a7-186f-4d53-8ae1-86f4c3f3227f)

 ---